dmuth/twitter-sentiment-analysis/README.md

 ## Development

-How to run the `backup` script in the foreground for development:
+To do developmenton a container, first go into `docker-compose.yml` and uncomment the `DEBUG` line in `environment:`.
+Then run one of these commands:

+- `export C="1-fetch-tweets"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`
+- `export C="2-analyze-tweets"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`
+- `export C="3-export-tweets"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`
-`docker-compose kill 4-backup && docker-compose rm -f 4-backup && docker-compose build 4-backup && docker-compose up 4-backup`
+- `export C="4-backup"; docker-compose kill $C && docker-compose rm -f $C && docker-compose build $C && docker-compose up $C`

+With `debug` enabled, standard output and standard error will be written to the screen instead of to `logs/`.
+Note that for `3-export-tweets` specifically, this means that tweets will not make it into Splunk.

 ## Known Issues